yereverluvinunclebert/Panzer-StopWatch-Clock-VB6/README.md

 # Panzer-StopWatch-Clock-VB6

  A FOSS Stopwatch VB6 Widget for Windows Vista, 7, 8 and 10/11+.
-There will also be a version for Reactos and XP, watch this space for the link.
+There will also be a version later for Reactos and XP, watch this space for the link.
 Also tested and running well on Linux and Mac os/X using Wine.

-My current VB6/RC6 PSD program being worked upon now, in progress, you can download but the stopwatch code has not yet been implemented.
+One of my VB6/RC6 PSD WoW 64 designs, a work largely complete but as with all software some tasks to complete and unfound bugs to repair.
+However, it works, there is an installer and it does the job. i.
 New version always coming.
-I am working on pointer animation.
-This VB6 widget is based upon the Yahoo/Konfabulator widget of the same design.
+This VB6 widget is based upon the Yahoo/Konfabulator and Xwidgets of the same design.
+Those older widget platforms are now obsolete so I have migrated the code to a new development environment.
+Each exists now as a Windows binary.
+Look in the releases folder for an installer.

 This Panzer widget is an attractive dieselpunk Yahoo widget for your desktop.
 It will be a simple multi-timezone stopwatch and clock.
 Functional and gorgeous at